unvariant/zippy/README.md

 - [ ] repeat
 - [ ] repeat_with

+## Custom Iterator methods
+- first
+  - consumes the iterator, and returns the first element
+- filterDrop
+  - filters the iterator using a predicate, and calls a user passed destructor on elements that are filtered out

 ## Performance
-I have not tried to profile this library at all (although I am planning to soon I swear), so I can not make any guarantees about performance.
+I have not attempted to profile this library at all (although I am planning to soon), so I can not make any guarantees about performance.